ibm-cloud-docs/storage-scale/faq.md

 {: #support-mrot-versions}

 Anything above {{site.data.keyword.scale_full_notm}} 5.1.5 supports the Multi-Rail over TCP (MROT) feature.

-## What version of OS does Scale support?
-{: #os-version-supported}

-With Storage Scale, you can use custom or stock images based on RHEL 8.10 version.
-For compute nodes, both RHEL 7.9 or 8.8 can be used.
-For storage nodes, only RHEL 8.8 is supported.

 ## Why does the 'mmlsconfg' command display 5.2.1.0 in the 'minReleaseLevel' parameter?
 {: #version-command}